stevenelson35/stevenelson35.github.io/_posts/2022-07-18-resterday.md

 ---
 Monday was a day of rest.

 My apologies in advance for creating a blog post on a day where nothing much was done.
-Perhaps these picture of Camilla and some flowers will suffice.
+Perhaps these pictures of Camilla and some flowers will suffice.

 > Either write something worth reading or do something worth writing.